ahmedsam007/NanoJet/Tools/EXTENSION_CONTEXT_FIX.md

 1. Install the new extension
 2. Navigate to a video site (e.g., Facebook, YouTube, Vimeo)
 3. Click the "Download" button on a video
-4. The download should open in IDMMac
+4. The download should open in NanoJet
 5. **To test the fix specifically:**
    - With a video page open, go to chrome://extensions/
-   - Click the reload button on the IDMMac extension
+   - Click the reload button on the NanoJet extension
    - Go back to the video page (DO NOT reload the page)
    - Click the "Download" button again
    - Previously: Would show "Extension context invalidated" error